affinity-engine/ember-theater-web/markdown/en/learn/director/configuration.md

 import { Scene } from 'ember-theater/ember-theater/director';

 export default Scene.extend({
-  name: 'The Beach',

   script: async function() {
-    this.text('bebe', 'Hello world!', { transitionIn: { duration: 5000 }});
+    this.Character('bebe').Text('Hello world!').transitionIn({ opacity: 0.2 });
   }
 });
 ```

-`transitionIn: duration` will be set by the options passed to the direction, even though both the fixture and config have declared a value for it.
+`transitionIn: effect` will be set by the options passed to the direction, even though both the fixture and config have declared a value for it.
 In turn, the `classNames: { decorative }` will be set by the fixture, even though the config has declared a value for it.
-Finally, `transitionIn: effect` will be set by `config.text`, even though `config.globals` has also declared a value.
+Finally, `transitionIn: duration` will be set by `config.text`, even though `config.globals` has also declared a value.

 You'll find more details in the individual direction sections on what values can be set in their fixtures/configs.